Anondo/Tolerable-JS/README.md

 **Starts and ends with JavaScript:**
 TypeScript starts from the same syntax and semantics that millions of JavaScript developers know today.
 Use existing JavaScript code, incorporate popular JavaScript libraries, and call TypeScript code from JavaScript.
-TypeScript compiles to clean, simple JavaScript code which runs on any browser, in Node.js, or in any JavaScript engine that supports ECMAScript 3 (or newer).
+TypeScript compiles to clean, simple JavaScript code which runs on any browser, in Node.js, or in any JavaScript engine that supports ECMAScript 3 (or newer).<br>
 **Strong tools for large apps:**
 Types enable JavaScript developers to use highly-productive development tools and practices like static checking and code refactoring when developing JavaScript applications.
 Types are optional, and type inference allows a few type annotations to make a big difference to the static verification of your code.
 Types let you define interfaces between software components and gain insights into the behavior of existing JavaScript libraries.